 Still not convinced that you want to visit El Born on a culinary tour of Spain?
 There is also a beautiful market, Santa Caterina, housed under a flowing, waved roof tiled with mosaics the colors of fruits and vegetables.
 There locals go for their groceries, and also to eat the fresh, simply prepared foods found there.

 If you are interested in Art, there are 3 wonderful museums:

 The first holds over 4000 of the artist’s sketches, paintings and even ceramics.
 Most of the works are from his early days when he was an art student in Barcelona.
 A visit here gives one a clearer understanding of Picasso’s evolution from early protege into his Blue and Rose periods in the first decade of the Twentieth Century.

-You can visit El Born – and the rest of Barcelona – on a culinary tour of Spain.
+You can visit El Born – and the rest of Barcelona – on our Barcelona culinary vacation.
 There is plenty to see, do, and eat in this wonderful Spanish city!

 By Peg Kern